rwxrob/zet/20210830025609/README.md

 # Beginner Boost: Before You Begin

-This is the "you must be this tall to ride this ride" warning in the front of the line to the most amazing ride you will ever experience.
+This is the "you must be this tall to ride this ride" warning in the front of the line to one of the most amazing rides you will ever experience.
 If you're not yet this "tall" then wait until you are, or take some proverbial growth hormones.
 There's nothing stopping you from going on this ride even if you aren't "tall" enough, but you might end up getting whiplash, puking all over your family, or getting violently thrown from the ride and decapitated.
 That's on you.
 You've been warned.

 Do not proceed unless you have met all the following requirements: